ivy-llc/ivy/docs/partial_source/deep_dive/2_superset_behaviour.rst

 You will notice that this implementation involves more lines of code, but this should not be confused with added complexity.
-All Ivy code should be graph compiled for efficiency, and in this case all the :code:`if` and :code:`else` statements are removed, and all that remain are the backend functions which were executed.
-This new implementation will compiled to a graph of either one, three, four or six functions depending on the values of :code:`beta` and :code:`threshold`, while the previous implementation would *always* compile to six functions.
+All Ivy code should be graph compiled for efficiency, and in this case all the :code:`if` and :code:`else` statements are removed, and all that remains is the backend functions which were executed.
+This new implementation will be compiled to a graph of either one, three, four or six functions depending on the values of :code:`beta` and :code:`threshold`, while the previous implementation would *always* compile to six functions.

 This does mean we do not adopt the default values used by PyTorch, but that's okay.
-Implementing the superset does not mean adopting the same default values for arguments, it simply means equiping the Ivy function with the capabilities to execute the superset of behaviours.
+Implementing the superset does not mean adopting the same default values for arguments, it simply means equipping the Ivy function with the capabilities to execute the superset of behaviours.

 More Examples